-Application : Applied Explanation on : application of the practice The Company has a written Code of Conduct in place that can also be accessed on the Company's website www.petron.com.my .
+Application : Applied Application Explanation on application of the practice : The Company has a written Code of Conduct in place that can also be accessed on the Company's website www.petron.com.my .
 The Code of Conduct contains policies and systems designed to create and support a strong system of corporate governance.
-The Code of Conduct has been communicated to the Company's employees, contractors and vendors, so that they have a clear understanding of the Company's expectations.
+The Code of Conduct has been communicated to the Company's employees, contractors and vendors, so that they have a clear understanding of the Company's requirements.
 These include policies on business ethics, conflicts of interest, alcohol and drug use, gifts and entertainment, harassment in the workplace and employees' outside directorships.
-The Code of Conduct was updated in 2017 to incorporate revised guidelines issued by the parent company in relation to enhanced restriction on receipt of gifts.
-Periodic training is also carried out for employees, contractors and vendors to ensure understanding of the requirements.
-Standard contracts of the Company (including employment contracts and contracts with third party vendors/contractors), also incorporate key provisions of the Code of Conduct as standard terms in such contracts thus ensuring the Code of Conduct is at all times adhered to without compromise.
-All employees of the Company have undergone training on the Standards of Business Conduct.
-Such training for new hires are required to also undergo a comprehensive and compulsory training on the Standards of Business Conduct.
-Such training for new hires was continued in 2017 and is conducted twice yearly to facilitate training of new employees joining the Company.
-In 2018, a 'refresher' training program on the Code of Conduct was implemented for all employees.
-Employees have also been given guidance on need for vigilance to ensure that parties they deal with on behalf of the Company are not seeking to 'launder' moneys in their dealings with us.
-There are strict internal procedures on receipt of moneys, all of which must be via a licensed banking facility and there is further strict vetting of customers and vendors who deal with the Company.
+The Code of Conduct was updated in 2017 to incorporate revised guidelines issued by the parent company in relation to enhanced restrictions on receipt of gifts.
+Periodic training is also carried out for employees, contractors and contracts of the Company (including employment contracts and contracts with third party vendors/contractors), also incorporate key provisions of the Code of Conduct as standard terms in such contracts, thus, ensuring the Code of Conduct will be adhered to at all times.
+All employees of the Company have undergone training on the Standards of Business Conduct and new hires are required to undergo a comprehensive and compulsory training on the Standards of Business Conduct.
+Such training for new hires is conducted twice yearly.
+In 2018, a 'refresher' training programme on the Code of Conduct was implemented for all employees.
+Anti-Corruption Initiatives As part of the Company's preparation in addressing its corporate liability for bribery and corruption offences under Section 17A of the Malaysian Anti-Corruption Commission Act 2009 (expected to be effective in June 2020), PMRMB and its sister companies in Malaysia have undertaken the following steps: